ericvh/waggle-davis-wind-sensor/DEVELOPMENT.md

 - **Prioritize**: Use the priority sections appropriately
 - **Update Regularly**: Keep TODO.md current with each development session
 - **Link Related Tasks**: Group related tasks together
+- **Commit with Changes**: Always include TODO.md updates in the same commit as the actual work, not as separate commits

 ## 🧪 Testing Guidelines